emredjan/emredjan.github.io/code/plot_lm.md

 This plot shows if any outliers have influence over the regression fit.
 Anything outside the group and outside "Cook's Distance" lines, may have an influential effect on model fit.

 statsmodels has a built-in leverage plot for linear regression, but again, it's not very customizable.
 Digging around the source of the `statsmodels.graphics` package, it's pretty straightforward to implement it from scratch and customize with standard matplotlib functions.
 There are three parts to this plot: First is the scatterplot of leverage values (got from statsmodels fitted model using `get_influence().hat_matrix_diag`) vs. standardized residuals.
 Second one is the lowess regression line for that.
-And the third and the most tricky part is the Cook's distance lines, which currently I couldn't figure out how to draw in Python.
+And the third and the most tricky part is the Cook's distance lines, which I currently couldn't figure out how to draw in Python.
 But statsmodels has Cook's distance already calculated, so we can use that to annotate top 3 influencers on the plot:

+**Update**: I *think* I figured out how to draw Cook's distance ($D_i$) contours for $D_i=0.5$ and $D_i=1$ The trick was rearranging the formula $p{D_i} = r_i^2 h_i/(1-h_i)$ to plot the lines at 0.5 and 1.

 ```python